 In addition to the systemic inflammation, there has been increasing interest on the role of the contiguous pericardial and epicardial fat in contributing to local inflammation(39).
-Chen and colleagues reported that patients undergoing valve surgery with a history of persistent AF, had a greater number of CD45+ cells (a pan-leukocyte marker) in their atrial myocardium compared to patients without AF(40).
-(41)(42)

-In summary, these studies suggest that disordered local immune responses in patients with obesity appear to perpetuate local damage and therefore may play a role in AF genesis.
+Chen et al reported that patients undergoing valve surgery with a history of persistent AF, had a greater number of CD45+ cells (a pan-leukocyte marker) in their atrial myocardium compared to patients without AF(40).
+Furthermore, the chronic systemic inflammation in obesity appears to influence the biology of epicardial fat (in particular the perivascular adipose tissue that surrounds arteries), promoting the expression of a more pro-inflammatory profile(41).
+In addition to its role in facilitating energetic and lipid metabolism, epicardial fat boasts an extensive arsenal of biologically active molecules, such as inflammatory mediators and adipocytokines, that have been shown to mediate the effect of fat on neighbouring tissues.
+Several adipokines expressed by EAT are known to be involved in the formation of the AF substrate.
+This includes inflammatory cytokines, growth factor, or matrix metalloproteinases (MMPs).
+Thus, one explanation for the relationship between EAT abundance and AF could be that EAT-secreted adipokines contribute to structural remodelling of the atrial myocardium, such as fibrosis.
+Additionally, EAT contains abundant ganglionated plexi.
+Activation of the autonomic nerves in the ganglionated plexi may facilitate the maintenance of AF(42).

 3.5 Fibrosis

 In addition to inflammation, fibrosis has been shown to induce an arrhythmogenic substrate by inducing new micro re-entry circuits, electrical heterogeneity, regions of local conduction block, and alterations in atrial refractory periods(43).

 One of the pathogenic effects of epicardial fat is induction of fibrosis via paracrine pathways, likely mediated via proinflammatory factors such as activin A and matrix metalloproteinases(31).
 For example, in a sheep model, Abed et al studied various neurohormonal and metabolic factors (34).
 They reported a significant increase in LA volume, transforming growth factor, platelet-derived growth factor, LA fibrosis, left atrial inflammation, and myocardial lipidosis(34).
 It has been suggested that the role of fibrosis in inducing and sustaining AF in humans may be similar.
-However, these insights are limited by using animal models which have been fed diets not reflective of modern lifestyle.(44, 45)(46)(46)(46)
+However, these insights are limited by using animal models which have been fed diets not reflective of modern lifestyle.

+3.6 Other risk factors

+Animal models have demonstrated enhanced atrial myocardial dilatation, mycote hypertrophy, slowing and heterogeneic conduction velocity and a number of other structural and functional derangements in patients with hypertension(44, 45).
+These factors have also been associated with AF.
+Both obesity and hypertension are associated with dysautonomia, increased circulating blood volume and renin-angiotensin system activation leading to abnormal atrial stretch and automacity, in turn increasing vulnerability to AF(46).
+It follows that optimising hypertension in obese patients may also help ameliorate these changes.

+Obstructive sleep apnoea in the context of obesity contributes to hypertension, a pro-inflammatory state, cyclical sympathetic activation, greater atrial electromechanical delay and left atrial stretch induced dilatation(46).
+Again, these factors have been thought to contribute to the AF substrate.

+In addition to hypertension, diabetes mellitus is a known independent risk factor for AF.
+Diabetes is associated inflammation, insulin resistance, structural, autonomic changes, atrial myocardial conduction slowing and greater dispersion which may influence atrial arrhythmogenicity and contribute to local AF triggers(46).
+Better glycaemic control in patients with obesity undergoing weight loss therefore may also impact the contribution of diabetes to AF.

 3.6 AF in the context of the obesity paradox